Animorphs: Audiobooks

 In 2020 Scholastic Audio began releasing an uncut audio version of the series on Audible.
-Books 1 and 2 were released January 7, 2020 with subsequent releases taking place on the first or second Tuesday of each month for 5 months.
-There was a brief hiatus, then books 11 and 12 were released January 26, 2021 following the same pattern.
-After another hiatus 21 and 22 were released November 8, 2021 following the same pattern.
-There has been no official announcement for books 31 and on.
-6 narrators are being used, one for each of the main characters.
-MacLeod Andrews provides the narration for Jake, Emily Ellet for Rachel, Michael Crouch for Tobias, Sisi Aisha Johnson for Cassie, Ramón de Ocampo for Marco, and Adam Verner for Ax.
+Books 1 and 2 were released on January 7, 2020, with subsequent releases on the first or second Tuesday of each month for 5 months.
+There was a brief hiatus, then books 11 and 12 were released on January 26, 2021, following the same pattern.
+After another hiatus, 21 and 22 were released on November 8, 2021, following the same way.
+Since June 2022, Books 31 and on have been released on the first Tuesday of every month.
+Six narrators are used, one for each of the main characters.
+MacLeod Andrews narrates Jake (and Elfangor, for The Andalite Chronicles), Emily Ellet for Rachel, Michael Crouch for Tobias, Sisi Aisha Johnson for Cassie, Ramón de Ocampo for Marco, and Adam Verner for Ax.
+Mark Bramhall narrates as Jake's Civil War ancestor Isaiah Fitzhenry for parts of book #47, The Resistance.
+The narrators of The Hork-Bajir Chronicles are Michael Crouch, Natasha Soudek, Mark Turetsky, and Bahni Turpin.
+The narrator of Visser is Suzanne Elise Freeman, and the narrator of The Ellimist Chronicles is Scott Brick.

 Graphic novels

 Scholastic announced plans to launch a graphic novel adaptation of Animorphs via its Scholastic Graphix imprint.
 The first release, adapting The Invasion, was released on October 6, 2020, with art by Eisner-Award nominee Chris Grine.
 The second novel, adapting The Visitor, was released on October 5, 2021.
 The third novel, adapting The Encounter, was released on October 4, 2022.
-The fourth novel, adapting The Message, according to Amazon, will be released on December 5, 2023.
+The fourth novel, adapting The Message, was released on December 5, 2023.
+The fifth novel, adapting The Predator, was released on August 20, 2024.
+The sixth novel, adapting The Capture, was released on March 4, 2025.